UT Southwestern North Dallas Ophthalmology Clinic

 The North Dallas Ophthalmology Clinic is a satellite office for our on-campus Ophthalmology Clinic.
-Our ophthalmic subspecialists, who are dedicated to preserving healthy eyesight and preventing blindness, rotate between the Ophthalmology Clinic in the James W. Aston Ambulatory Care Center, the Fort Worth Ophthalmology Clinic and Laser Center, and the North Dallas Ophthalmology Clinic.
+Our ophthalmic subspecialists, who are dedicated to preserving healthy eyesight and preventing blindness, rotate between the Ophthalmology Clinic in the James W. Aston Ambulatory Care Center, the Moncrief Medical Center at Fort Worth - Ophthalmology, and the North Dallas Ophthalmology Clinic.

 The subspecialties we offer include: